meet our staff

 Following this policy will aid in the protection of the health of the staff, other patients, and family members and is greatly appreciated.

-Cancellation of an Appointment: If an appointment needs to be canceled, please provide at least a 24-hour notice by calling, texting, or emailing Discover Speech Therapy, LLC.
+Cancellation of an Appointment: If an appointment needs to be canceled, please provide at least a 24-hour notice.
 In an emergency situation (sudden illness within the last 24 hours, illness of a family member, and/or death in the family), please provide as much notice as possible.

 Late Cancellations and/or No Shows: A “late cancellation” is a non-emergency cancellation made within 1 hour of the scheduled appointment.
-A “no show” is not arriving for your scheduled appointment without notifying Discover Speech Therapy, LLC prior to the scheduled appointment time, and/or being more than 15 minutes late for the scheduled appointment.
-After three (3) “late cancellation” or “no show” appointments, the client may be discharged.
+A “no show” is not arriving for your scheduled appointment without notifying Discover Speech Therapy prior to the scheduled appointment time, and/or being more than 10 minutes late for the scheduled appointment.
+After three (3) “late cancellation” or “no show” appointments, a client may be asked to move to a flex schedule.

-Regular Attendance: If a client attends less than 75% of scheduled appointments in a given calendar year, a client may be discharged.
+Regular Attendance: If a client attends less than 75% of scheduled appointments in a given calendar year, a client may be asked to move to a flex schedule.

 Notice of Privacy Practices